Learning objectives

 This is where social capital theory enriches the picture: network analysis reveals how stakeholders are connected, showing indirect influence paths that the 2×2 matrix misses.
 A stakeholder with low direct influence but high centrality in the network (a “bridge” in Burt’s terms) may be critical for building coalitions.

-Matching engagement to stakeholder salience
+Matching engagement to salience

 The engagement level should match the stakeholder’s salience:

-Higher engagement needed:
+Higher engagement needed

 - Definitive stakeholders (all three attributes)